 - UVA Alerts: You will receive an SMS text message or email if you are signed up for UVA Alerts.

 - Alertus Desktop Notification: Alertus Desktop Notification software has been installed on all classroom computers and is available for you to install on your personal desktop/laptop computer.
-If your computer is on, the emergency message will display the alert.
+If your computer is on and connected to the UVA network, the emergency message will display the alert.
 We encourage you to download Alertus to your personal computer/laptop.

 - If you have a University email, you will receive an email alert.

 - If you are outside, you may hear a siren followed by a public address message detailing the emergency event and giving brief instructions.
 This will be repeated three times.
 (You can preview the sounds of the siren and all-clear horn).

 - LED: If you are in a large classroom, you may hear a tone and see the alert message on an LED screen.